Pearl Connor-Mogotsi: Cultural activism

+In the early 1970s, Pearl was managing Kenyan band, Matata.
+She got them work in the UK and Europe as well as a job as the opening at for Miles Davis.
+The group were eventually signed to President Records.

 In 1971, three years after Edric Connor's death, she married Joe Mogotsi (1924–2011), leader of the South African singing group The Manhattan Brothers, and together they organised tours throughout the world for black South African artists.
 They also co-authored the book Mantindane – "He Who Survives": My Life with the Manhattan Brothers (2002).

 In 1972, she was awarded Trinidad and Tobago's Hummingbird Silver Medal for "outstanding services to the immigrant community in the United Kingdom".

 In 1992, she was an interviewee in the two-part BBC television documentary Black and White in Colour, directed by Isaac Julien, which examined the contribution of black and Asian people to British television history from the birth of television in 1936 to 1992.
 In 1995, Connor opened the 12th International Book Fair of Radical Black and Third World Books in London.

 On 20 January 1997, she gave the first talk in the "Life Experience With Britain" series of talks and conversations at the George Padmore Institute in London.